emiliohernand/emiliohernand.github.io/_projects/5-hbar/index.md

 {% include image-gallery.html images="workflow2.png" height="300" %}
 <span style="font-size: 10px">Parameter influence path</span>

-To visualize how the geometry parameters relate to each other and what acceptable substrate composition might look like, 4 colormap graphs were produced in MATLAB based on an aperture range of 1 to 300 μm and a sag range of 0.05 to 1 μm, each showcasing a different optimization feature.
+To visualize how the geometry parameters relate to each other and what acceptable substrate composition might look like, 4 colormap plots were produced in MATLAB based on an aperture range of 1 to 300 μm and a sag range of 0.05 to 1 μm, each showcasing a different optimization feature.

 ### Map 1 – Resonator Stability
 Goal: Determine which substrate geometries can theoretically support stable Gaussian HBAR modes at 4 GHz.